pean/freckle-cli/README.md

-freckle-cli
+CLI to Freckle
 ===========

-Command line interface to PHP.
-Can be used as Alfred plugin or something else.
+Command line interface to [Freckle](http://letsfreckle.com) but only log time at the moment.
+Use it as [Alfred](http://www.alfredapp.com/) plugin or something else.

 Copy `inc/config-sample.php` and edit the constants.